-- Any boxing contest or exhibition governed by the provisions of Chapter 467 of the Nevada Revised Statutes (c) - Live entertainment in a non-gaming facility with a maximum seating capacity of less than 200 (d) - Live entertainment that is provided at a trade show (g)
+- Any boxing contest or exhibition governed by the provisions of Chapter 467 of the Nevada Revised Statutes (c) - Live entertainment in a non-gaming facility with a maximum seating capacity of less than 200 (d)

 Because the Federal Constitution represents the "floor" level of protections that can be afforded under the State Constitution (see S.O.C., Inc. v.
 Mirage Casino-Hotel, 117 Nev.
 403, 414 (2004)), Chapter 368A also imposes a direct tax upon expression protected under Article I, ¶ 7, of the Nevada Constitution.